Foods You Should Not Feed Your Chickens

 Green Potatoes & Green Tomatoes

-Both green potatoes and green tomatoes contain solanine, a toxic substance that is harmful to chickens whether cooked or raw.
+Both green potato skins and green tomatoes contain solanine, a toxic substance that is harmful to chickens whether cooked or raw.
 Solanine can cause diarrhea and heart failure in chickens.
 It can also destroy red blood cells.

 And cooking the green potatoes and tomatoes doesn’t change the danger.

 However, cooked red tomatoes and cooked potatoes with no green spots are safe.
-A few raw tomatoes are ok occasionally too.
+A few raw tomatoes are okay occasionally too.

 Chocolate